PDAL/PDAL/doc/workshop/generation/dtm/dtm.rst

 4. Classify the DTM by right-clicking on the `Filled` and choosing `Properties`.
-Pick the singleband pseudocolor for the rendering type, and then choose a color ramp and click `Classify`.
+Pick the singleband pseudocolor for the rendering type, and then choose a color ramp and click `Classify`

     .. image:: ../../images/dtm-qgis-colorize-dtm.png
         :target: ../../../_images/dtm-qgis-colorize-dtm.png